-They also help to translocate the differentiating cells to the lumen, and phagocytose the degenerative germ cells and remaining cytoplasm of the spermiogenesis.
+They also help translocate the differentiating cells to the lumen and phagocytose the degenerative germ cells and the remaining cytoplasm of the spermiogenesis.

-It is important to note that the basal regions of the lateral borders of the Sertoli cells are connected to each other by continuous narrow junctions.
+It is important to note that continuous narrow junctions connect the basal regions of the lateral borders of the Sertoli cells.

 These divide the tubules into two separate compartments.
 The mitotic spermatogonia remain in the basal compartment.

-The differentiating progeny enter the adluminal compartment and are sealed from the basal compartment.
+The differentiating progeny enter the adluminal compartment and are sealed from the basal chamber.

 Germ cell aplasia:

-In general, men with SCO syndrome appear between the ages of 20 and 40 for the evaluation of infertility and are found to be azoospermic, a term that describes the absence of sperm in the ejaculate.
+In general, men with SCO syndrome appear between the ages of 20 and 40 to evaluate for infertility.
+They are found to be azoospermic, a term that describes the absence of sperm in the ejaculate.